 Seminar in topics of organizational behavior and organizational theory.
-Topics include: Seminar in Organizational Behavior (explores the most recent research in the field of Organizational Behavior); and Seminar in Organizational Theory (explores the most recent research in the field of Organizational Theory).
-May be repeated in the same or separate terms to a maximum of 8 hours.
-Students may take multiple topics under the course designation, but can only take each topic once for credit towards degree requirements.
+Topics include: Seminar in Organizational Behavior (explores current and classic research in the field of organizational behavior); and Seminar in Organizational Theory (explores current and classic research in the field of Organizational Theory).
+4 graduate hours.
+No professional credit.
+May be repeated in the same or separate terms to a maximum of 8 hours, if topics vary.
 Prerequisite: Ph.D. standing in BADM or consent of instructor.

 Introduces concepts useful in understanding marketing systems and buyer behavior in addition to developing skills in making marketing decisions; the orientation is primarily managerial and uses examples from both business and non-business contexts.

 Formal analysis of strategy drawing on concepts from the theory of games, decision theory, value theory, and information theory; topics cover elements of game models, classes of decision problems, games against nature, modern utility theory, information theory, group decision making, statistical decision theory, and linear and nonlinear optimization.